claudiavr/pccdpack_inpe/fortran/readme.txt

-Alguns codigos devem ser compilados no fortran do unix outros no fortran do IRAF.
+Alguns codigos devem ser compilados no fortran do unix, isto eh, fora do IRAF.

-== DENTRO DO IRAF

--- fc (fortran do IRAF)

-phot_pol_e.f

 == NO TERMINAL UNIX